blue2cat/spoof-py/README.md

 # Arp Spoofing for Python

 This is a simple python script to perform arp spoofing.
 It allows a user to select a target and a gateway and then perform arp spoofing on the target.
+Please note this is A WORK IN PROGRESS!
+It may not work as expected.

 ![alt text](image.png)

 ### **WARNING: THIS SCRIPT IS FOR EDUCATIONAL PURPOSES ONLY.
 DO NOT USE IT FOR MALICIOUS PURPOSES.**